-NCUA successfully met these goals for 2015.
-Contributing to this achievement, corporate credit unions maintained sufficient liquidity to meet member needs and maintained adequate capital to meet the NCUA's Prompt Corrective Action requirements.
+Additionally, corporate credit unions maintained sufficient liquidity to meet member needs and maintained adequate capital to meet the NCUA's Prompt Corrective Action requirements.

-Achievement of NCUA's mission to "promote confidence in the national system of cooperative credit" is supported by NCUA's continued transparency on the NGN Program through the distribution of press releases, periodic update of web pages devoted to the NGN Program and quarterly financial briefings at public meetings of the NCUA Board by the NCUA Chief Financial Officer.
+Achievement of NCUA's mission is supported by NCUA's continued transparency on the NGN Program through the distribution of press releases, periodic update of web pages devoted to the NGN Program and quarterly financial briefings at public meetings of the NCUA Board by the NCUA Chief Financial Officer.

 Operational success is further evidenced by the continued improvement in the financial condition of the TCCUSF.
-In 2015 and 2014, the TCCUSF maintained sufficient liquidity to meet its obligations.
+In 2016 and 2015, the TCCUSF maintained sufficient liquidity to meet its obligations.
 During the same period, the TCCUSF's Net Position continued to increase, consistent with the design of the TCCUSF.
-In 2015, the Net Position continued to improve from \$238.5 million to \$540.4 million, primarily from the recoveries from litigation and the favorable change in the anticipated future cash flows of the Legacy Assets in the NGN Program.
+In 2016, the Net Position improved from \$540.4 million to \$1.5 billion, primarily from the recoveries from litigation and the favorable change in the anticipated future cash flows of the Legacy Assets in the NGN Program.

-During 2015, the TCCUSF was principally responsible for guarantees related to the NGNs.
-As of December 31, 2015 and 2014, NCUA estimated no insurance losses from the NGN Program.
+During 2016, the TCCUSF was principally responsible for guarantees related to the NGNs.
+As of December 31, 2016 and 2015, NCUA estimated no insurance losses from the NGN Program.

-At December 31, 2015, NCUA estimated that \$2.1 billion may ultimately be recovered from the corporate credit union asset management estates.
+At December 31, 2016, NCUA estimated that \$1.1 billion may ultimately be recovered from the corporate credit union asset management estates, as further discussed in Note 6.
 Actual amounts recovered could differ from this estimate as the NGN Program continues and the corporate credit union asset management estates are resolved.